Fire and rescue services

 Drugs

-Federal and state laws for drug-related offences vary.
-This includes laws related to the possession and use of marijuana (cannabis).
+Federal and state laws for drug-related offences vary, including laws related to the possession and recreational and/or medical use of marijuana (cannabis).

 Penalties for drug-related offences can be severe and often include minimum mandatory sentences.